The Adventures of Elektronik: Plot summary

-A robot named Electronic escapes from Professor Gromov's laboratory.
-The robot looks exactly like Sergey (Serezha) Syroezhkin, a boy from a magazine cover, who was chosen by Gromov as a model to construct Elektronic.
+A robot named Elektronik escapes from Professor Gromov's laboratory.
+The robot looks exactly like Sergey (Serezha) Syroezhkin, a boy from a magazine cover, who was chosen by Gromov as a model to construct Elektronik.

 By coincidence, the double meets its prototype.
 6-grader Serezha cunningly suggests that Elektronik should impersonate him – go to school instead of him and even live in his home.
 His plan works, as no one can tell the difference between them.
 Serezha's teachers delight in a very gifted pupil, who suddenly shows unbelievable talents in math, gymnastics, drawing and even singing.
 Sergey's parents do not suspect his trick and are glad of their pseudo-son's progress.

 However, eventually the boy realizes that as the robot takes over "his" life, he may be out of business...

 At the same time somewhere abroad, a gang of criminals operates.
 It is headed by a criminal authority known as Stump.
-He tells Urrie, the gang's most skillful member to find and kidnap Electronic.
+He tells Urrie, the gang's most skillful member to find and kidnap Elektronik.
 They want to organize the "crime of the century" with the use of his extraordinary abilities.